We LOVE Disneyland, and all their amazing food, which is why we make so many copycat recipes.

 - First, puree the pineapple in the blender (it works best if the fruit is about half-thawed and kind of soft).

 - Next, add the ice cream and juices to the blender and mix it all together.
-If you are making it with extra pineapple and not ice cream, you may want a splash of almond milk in there, to help it blend a little easier.
+If you are making it with extra pineapple and not ice cream, you may want a splash of almond milk in there.
+This will help it blend easier.

 - You can then eat it as is (like more of a soft serve) or stick it in the freezer for about 2 hours if you like it a little more set up.